 Aside from facilitating research synergies, its educational mission involves encouraging and valorizing advanced social science students working in the field.
 Since 2011 ARC-GS awards a prize to the best master’s thesis focused on gender and/or sexuality studies in the social scientific disciplines in the Netherlands.
-Applications are accepted from all universities in the Netherlands and can be submitted between September 1 and October 31.
+Applications are accepted from all universities in the Netherlands and can be submitted from 15 September until 14 November 2021.

 Anna Wallis's thesis 'Niet gay genoeg?’ deals with the construction of borders around ‘credible’ queerness in Dutch LGBTI asylum interview preparations’ explores the construction of narratives of queerness in LGBTI asylum interview preparation in the Netherlands and how symbolic borders – of who is gay enough – are created in this context.
 The Jury thought this was a crucial topic, in particular in a national context that so often prides itself on the sexual progressiveness and ‘tolerance’ of its people and policies.